Cosmopolitan-Ou/acronym/README.md

 # Acronym
-This is an Acronym dictionary search tool
+This is an Acronym dictionary search tool.

 To use it, simply:
 <li> 1.
 Make sure python version==3.9.7, other versions are not gurenteed to work. </li>